-For years, extroverts have helped us learn to meet and greet, to work the room, and to enjoy the social aspects of work.
+For years, extroverts have helped us learn to meet and greet, work the room, and enjoy the social aspects of work.

 In a business culture that is still dominated by gregarious, extroverted norms, despite the success of Susan Cain’s Quiet, smart professionals are also learning from their introverted peers.